The comment about camel milk as a breastmilk alternative was written as a response to a frequently asked question on Pete Evans' website:

 Shock horror – Pete Evans' website has described camel milk as a “generally safe” breast milk alternative for babies to supplement breastfeeding.
 And his claims have spread like wildfire.

-Evans has since responded saying he actually doesn't think breastfeeding mothers should use camel milk, but unfortunately the message is already out in the public.
+Evans has since responded saying he actually doesn't think breastfeeding mothers should feed camel milk to their babies, but unfortunately the message is already out in the public.

 So let us be clear.
-Is it a safe breastmilk alternative?
+Is camel milk a safe breastmilk alternative?
 NO IT IS NOT.